fsantanna/fsantanna.github.io/Freechains/tragedy.md

 - Do cryptocurrencies lead to centralization of power?
 - Are extrinsic costs acceptable for social media interactions?
-- Is *proof-of-authoring* reasonable as a scarce resource towards consensus?
+- Is *proof-of-authoring* reasonable as a scarce resource for consensus?

 Comment on <img src="../twitter.png" style="vertical-align:middle">
 [@\_fsantanna](https://twitter.com/_fsantanna/status/TODO).